Dini-49149/Image_steganography_DL/README.md

-Cover Image: The original cover image that was used to hide the secret image.
+*Cover Image*: The original cover image that was used to hide the secret image.

-Secret Image: The original secret image that was hidden in the cover image.
+*Secret Image*: The original secret image that was hidden in the cover image.

-Hidden Image: The image produced by the encoder model, which is the cover image with the secret image hidden inside.
+*Hidden Image*: The image produced by the encoder model, which is the cover image with the secret image hidden inside.

-Revealed Image: The image produced by the decoder model when it tries to extract the secret image from the hidden image.
+*Revealed Image*: The image produced by the decoder model when it tries to extract the secret image from the hidden image.

 ## Libraries